26 Mar TikTok vs. Instagram: Comparing Average Engagement Rates in 2026

 Current Average Engagement Rate

 Instagram’s algorithm is prioritizing reach over deep engagement.
 While more people are seeing content, fewer are interacting with it.
-This shift has transformed Instagram from an engagement-focused platform to one that emphasizes content discovery and distribution.
+This shift has transformed Instagram from an engagement-The most significant factor influencing Instagram engagement rates in 2026 is follower count, as outlined in our 2026 Creator Economy Report.

 How to Calculate Engagement Rate